 The invocation name should also fit smoothly with at least one of the Alexa skill launch phrases (for example, “launch”, “ask”, “tell”, “load”, “begin”) to allow customers to naturally invoke the skill.

-Testing Your Invocation Name
+Configure Your Invocation Name

 Plan on spending some time testing your invocation name once you have an initial version of your service up and running.
 When testing with an Alexa-enabled device, you can see how Alexa interpreted your invocation name by reviewing the history in the Amazon Alexa App (in the app, navigate to Settings and then History).